e-turcotte/Project-RAVE/README.md

 The University of Texas at Austin - Spring 2024

-Johan Rain, Asher (jon?)
-Nederveld, Varun Arumagummy, Edmeister Turcotte
+Rohan Jain, Asher Nederveld, Varun Arumugam, Edgar Turcotte